Indications and Usage

-Testim is contraindicated in men with carcinoma of the breast or known or suspected prostate cancer and in women who are, or may become pregnant, or who are breastfeeding.
-Testim may cause fetal harm and serious adverse reactions to nursing infants
+Testim and testosterone gel are contraindicated in men with carcinoma of the breast or known or suspected prostate cancer and in women who are, or may become pregnant, or who are breastfeeding.
+Testim and testosterone gel may cause fetal harm and serious adverse reactions to nursing infants

 WARNINGS AND PRECAUTIONS

 Worsening Benign Prostatic Hyperplasia (BPH) and Potential Risk of Prostate Cancer: Monitor patients for worsening of signs and symptoms of BPH.
 Patients treated with androgens may be at an increased risk for prostate cancer.
 Evaluate patients for prostate cancer prior to initiating and during treatment with androgens